dart-lang/language/working/macros/feature-specification.md

 introspective information to you that is available for classes in the `declaration` phase.

-The `builder` parameter also provides an api that allows you to retrieve an introspection object for any `Type` object available to the macro at runtime.
+The `builder` parameter also provides an API that allows you to retrieve an introspection object for any `Type` object available to the macro at runtime.
 The introspection capabilites of these objects are limited to the information produced by the previous macro phase of macros, similar to the capabilites